tensorflow/tfx-addons/tfx_addons/message_exit_handler/README.md

 ## Project Team

+The component was initiated, designed and implemented by [Digits'](https://www.digits.com) machine learning team.
+For questions regarding this component or contribution submission, please reach out to:
-- Hannes Max Hapke (@hanneshapke), Digits Financial, Inc., hannes -at- digits.com
+* Hannes Max Hapke (@hanneshapke), Digits Financial, Inc., hannes -at- digits.com

+If you would like to join Digits' ML team, please reach out.
+More information are available on [Digits' Job Page](https://digits.com/jobs/).